 Installing the latest builds from the Microsoft Insider program

-For your program to run correctly, you need to be using Windows Build version 20145 or higher.
-When installing the builds, some things to note are:
+For your program to run correctly, you must use Windows build version 20145 or higher.
+When installing the builds, here are some things to note:

 - Start off by navigating to your Windows menu.
 Select Settings > Update and Security > Windows Update.
 Make sure that you don’t have any pending Windows updates.
-If you do, click the update button to ensure you’re starting out without any.
+If you do, choose Update to make sure that you’re starting out without any.

-- Dev Channel (previously Fast ring): Fast ring is mentioned in the guide as the channel you should download your build from.
+- Dev Channel (previously Fast ring): Fast ring is mentioned in the guide as the channel from which to download your build.
 The name of this channel is now the Dev Channel.
-Windows call the process of updating and installing the latest builds ‘flighting.’
+Windows calls the process of updating and installing the latest builds flighting.
 During this process, you must select the DEV Channel when choosing which updates to receive.

-Once you’ve confirmed your build, move onto step 2.
+When you’ve confirmed your build, move on to step 2.

 Installing NVIDIA drivers

-Next, you’ll need to install an NVIDIA Driver.
+Next, install an NVIDIA Driver.
 Keep the following in mind:

 - Select the driver based on the type of NVIDIA GPU in your system.
-To verify your GPU type look for the NVIDIA Control Panel in your Start menu.
+To verify your GPU type, look for the NVIDIA Control Panel in your Start menu.
 The name should appear there.
-See the CUDA on Windows Subsystem for Linux (WSL) public preview for more information.
+For more information, see the CUDA on Windows Subsystem for Linux (WSL) public preview.

-- Once the download is complete install the driver using the executable.
+- When the download is complete, install the driver using the executable.
 We strongly recommend choosing the default location for saving it.

-(Your table might be much shorter and not show any GPU processes.
-As long as you can see a table and no visible errors, your install should have been successful!)
-If your driver is successfully installed, let’s jump to step 3.
-If nothing appears, check if you’ve missed any of the steps and if your build version is correct.
+Your table might be much shorter and not show any GPU processes.
+As long as you can see a table and no visible errors, your installation should have been successful.
+If your driver is successfully installed, jump to step 3.
+If nothing appears, check whether you’ve missed any of the steps and that your build version is correct.

 Installing WSL 2

-Next, you’ll install WSL 2 with a Linux distribution of your choice using the docs here.
+Next, install WSL 2 with a Linux distribution of your choice.
 Make sure that the distribution you choose is supported by RAPIDS.
-You can confirm this here.
 The rest of this post describes the installation of WSL 2 with Ubuntu 18.04.
 These steps should work similarly with other supported distributions.